 It is not just about making people look better and cleaning up and restoring old photos.
-Property developers often use property retouching techniques to finish a property or show what the development may look like when its completed.
-They may wish to de-clutter a driveway or patio or place grass over a rubble filled garden.
+Property developers often use property retouching techniques to finish a property or show what the development may look like when it is completed.
+They may wish to de-clutter a driveway or patio or place grass over a rubble-filled garden.
 Even the interiors of houses get the interior retouching treatment too to show off the design and internal architecture to its best

 Below are some examples of the type of retouching that is carried out.

 Driveways can be cleaned and grass digitally planted where the once was builders rubble.
 Patio pots moved or removed, shadows corrected or lightened, wall finished or cars removed.
 The list is long but essentially it is all photo retouching.
 Digital images allow many adjustments and changes to be made if those images meet some essential criteria.

 Good retouching relies on good images.
 For a retouch to work well here are some points to consider.
 The image must be:

 - Contain a good tonal range

 Retouching images with low resolution does not work well.
 In order for details of the image to be used again or transplanted from one area to another, the image needs to contain many pixels.
 Too few and the details that are pushed around become a mess of blocks or pixels.
 The details cannot be matched in well and realism is lost.